 The Medical College of Georgia assumed responsibility for the health services contract for state prisons in the 1990s.

-MAG currently surveys eight county jails and 33 state prisons.
+MAG surveys 10 county jails and 33 state prisons.
+Each facility is surveyed every three years.

 A number of major deficiencies have been corrected at jails and prisons in the state as a result of MAG’s site accreditation visits, including some that were related to…